Gernby/raspberry-pilot/gpg-discussion.md

 `gpg --batch --generate-key <name of file with contents above>`

-Wait 7 hours.
-When done, run
+Wait 7 hours and validate that the command has completed successfully.

+## Exporting and sharing your Public Key

+Once you have generated your key pair, run the following command in your home directory.

 `gpg --export -a`